 (1) Where a receiver of a company is appointed, the receiver shall forthwith require some or all of the persons mentioned in subsection (3) below to make out and submit to him a statement in the prescribed form as to the affairs of the company.

-(2) A statement submitted under this section shall be verified by affidavit [contain a statutory declaration] by the persons required to submit it and shall show—
+(2) A statement submitted under this section shall [contain a statutory declaration] by the persons required to submit it and shall show—

 (a) particulars of the company's assets, debts and liabilities;

 (b) the names and addresses of its creditors;

 (c) the securities held by them respectively;

 (d) the dates when the securities were respectively given; and